rocket-pool/RPIPs/RPIPs/RPIP-24.md

 ## Specification

 ### oDAO Values
-1. The oDAO SHALL serve the RP community at large, which comprises rETH holders, NOs, and RPL holders, by upholding the values and responsibilities outlined in this charter
+1. The oDAO SHALL serve the Rocket Pool community at large, which comprises rETH holders, Node Operators, and RPL holders, by upholding the values and responsibilities outlined in this charter
-1. The oDAO SHALL NOT actively govern the protocol; they SHALL act as caretakers serving the RP community at large
+1. The oDAO SHALL NOT actively govern the protocol; they SHALL act as caretakers serving the Rocket Pool community at large
     1. While the oDAO possesses the ability to veto (by refusing to apply an upgrade or settings change) veto powers SHALL be reserved for cases of changes that were not voted for by the pDAO, vote manipulation, malicious action, or proposals that would result in clear damage to the Rocket Pool project
         1. When a veto power is exercised, the oDAO SHALL publish a Veto Explanation Document that describes why this step was taken.
 If possible, the report SHOULD also suggest potential similar-but-non-damaging votes that could be considered.
     1. Except for the narrow veto circumstances described above, the oDAO SHALL execute the proposals that are ratified by a pDAO vote